 Three Sample Follow-up Letters

-It’s far too common for candidates to go through the grueling process of taking the time to write a resume/LinkedIn, create a tailored cover letter for the job at hand, get called in for an interview, meet with the decision maker for what seemed like a good interview, only to receive an email or letter two-weeks later stating that they’ve been passed for another candidate.
+It’s far too common for candidates to go through the grueling process of taking the time to write a professional resume, develop a LinkedIn profile, create a tailored cover letter for the job at hand, get called in for an interview, meet with the decision maker for what seemed like a good interview, only to receive an email or letter two-weeks later stating that they’ve been passed for another candidate.

 Of course, the employer could have genuinely interviewed a more qualified candidate but more often than not, the squeaky wheel gets the grease.
 If a hiring manager must decide between two equally qualified and potential candidates, the one that has all their ducks in order will be the clear choice.